ReiKath26/ReiKath26/README.md

 ### Howdy, folks! ☘️ 👋

-I'm a fresh graduate from BINUS University's School of Computer Science, focusing on iOS and Game Development Study.
+I'm a 21 year old game developer from Indonesia.
 I love to learn new things, particularly things related to game and mobile development, also design related stuff, 3D or 2D.
 I'm also recent graduate of Apple Developer Academy @BINUS and have made some apps and games to solve real life problems there, which you can definitely check out in my github repositories or my team github repositories.

 ### More about me
 🧘🏼‍♂️ Pronouns: She/Her